Junyoungpark/GTMARL-SC2ENV/README.md

 Download the [SMAC Maps](https://github.com/oxwhirl/smac/releases/download/v0.1-beta1/SMAC_Maps.zip) and extract them to your `$SC2PATH/Maps` (in Windows, `C:/Program Files (x86)/StarCraft II/Maps` by default.) directory.
 If you installed SMAC via git, simply copy the SMAC_Maps directory from smac/env/starcraft2/maps/ into $SC2PATH/Maps directory.
 Make sure to have following directory structure `$SC2PATH/Maps/SMAC_Maps`

+## Questions :question:
+Please raise an inssue on this repository if you encounter any problem.